darrenmessenger/the-monkees/README.md

 Each member has a description from Wikipedia along with a photo.
 There is also a 'Read more...' with a link to Wikipedia for each member.
 The page utilises the bootstrap grid layout.

 #### Audio Tracks:
-There a some sample audio tracks from the Monkees on this page.
+There are some sample audio tracks from the Monkees on this page.
 The page utilises the bootstrap grid layout.

 #### Video:
 There is a page with a video showing one of the Monkees tracks.